 Soft Start

-The motor drive contains a 500uF DC Link capacitor that draws a significant inrush current when voltage is applied.
+The motor drive contains a 500uF DC-link capacitor that draws a significant inrush current when voltage is applied.
 This inrush is larger than can be tolerated by the output switch components of the motor drive.
 In the current system, a pair of electro-mechanical contactors are used to switch in a current limiting resistor prior to the main contactor being closed, this allows the voltage between the capacitor and the batteries to equalize before larger currents are allowed to flow.
 Currently this is an entirely independent circuit from the BMS that is powered directly from the battery bus, and needs to remain connected even at low battery voltages to allow autonomous charging from a low-voltage condition.
 If needed to protect the batteries, this contactor could turn off at some low shut-down battery voltage, but in that case at sea, a trip would need to be made out to charge the battery by another means to re-start the system, so this shouldn’t be a typical occurrence.

 Ground Fault and Environmental Monitoring